braynedigi/Brayne-Timesheet-Management-System/README.md

 # Start with Docker Compose
 docker-compose up -d

-# Or use the development scripts
+# Or use the development script
-.\start-docker.bat  # Windows
-./start-docker.sh   # Linux/Mac
+./start-docker.sh
 ```

 ### Option 2: VPS Deployment (Production)